 Maple Weekend, Maple Syrup Producers Association - March 20-21

 During these two days, many sugar houses across Connecticut will be open for tours and selling their maple products.
 Learn how maple sap is collected and turned into the sugary products we love.

 If you’re mad for maple and just can’t get enough, Connecticut is filled with hidden gems ideal for getting that sweet fix.
 From maple ice cream to cocktails to tasty appetizers, if you want it, Connecticut’s got it.

 For a wide array of pickings, The Sugar House in Burlington has a variety of maple treats, including maple kettle corn, maple sugar coated mixed nuts, maple lollipops, and maple walnut caramels.

 Maple doesn’t just have to be a food or pancake topping – it can be a delicious drink too!
 The Geronimo in New Haven and Fairfield serves a maple syrup cocktail, the Smoking Maple.
-Or try the maple syrup-based cocktails at John Davenport’s in New Haven, Craft260 in Fairfield, and Ristorante Roma Italiano in Oakville.
+Or try the maple syrup-based cocktails at, Craft260 in Fairfield, and Ristorante Roma Italiano in Oakville.
 For something really unique, try the Batcher’s Maple Bourbon at Litchfield Distillery, which is made through the process of aging craft maple syrup in retired bourbon barrels, then refilling them with straight bourbon.
 If you’re a coffee drinker, the Vanilla Bean Cafe in Pomfret has a Maple Cinnamon Latte to satisfy all your maple cravings.

 Maple Morning Treats